pantheon-systems/decoupled-kit-js/.changeset/silver-tables-swim.md

 '@pantheon-systems/cms-kit': minor
 ---

-New cms-kit package - moved addSurrogateKeyHeader from drupal-kit to cms-kit
+New cms-kit package - moved addSurrogateKeyHeader from drupal-kit to cms-kit and renamed it to setSurrogateKeyHeader